9 Best Hostels in Oaxaca City, Mexico (A Backpacker’s Guide)

 Great nightlife, quaint cobbled streets, cute cafes, and local eats are just a few reasons why backpackers flock to Oaxaca City.

-And where backpackers and budget travelers go, really fun and varied hostels tend to follow.
+And where backpackers and budget travelers go, fun and unique hostels tend to follow.

-There are are about a dozen or so hostels in Oaxaca City, and in this guide I break down the top-rated hostels based on experience, reviews, amenities, vibes, and, of course, affordability.
+There are about a dozen or so hostels in Oaxaca City.
+In this guide, I’ll break down the top-rated hostels based on experience, reviews, amenities, vibes, and, of course, affordability.

 Whether you are looking for a typical youth hostel or a hostel that is more down-to-earth and quiet, this round-up of the best hostels in Oaxaca has just what you are looking for.

-If you don’t have time to read through all the details and descriptions of each, you can use the menu to quick jump based on your preferences, or use the quick links to book your stay now in the overview box divided by category.
+If you don’t have time to read through all the details and descriptions, you can use the menu to quickly jump to your preferred section, or use the quick links in the overview box, divided by category, to book your stay now.

 And, if you have any questions about visiting Oaxaca beyond your hostel experience, please drop me a comment below this post and check out my other Oaxaca travel guides.